CQDX/visi-genie-4d-systems-async/README.md

 * Connects and discovers one or more displays to Headed or Headless Windows IoT applications.

-* Queues all incomming ViSi Genie Report Events and Report Objects originating from the display.
-The library sends C# async event for the app to handle.
+* Queues all incomming ViSi Genie Report Events and Report Objects that originate from the display.
+The library forwards display events as C# async event for the app for handling.
 For instance, the user presses a menu button object on the resistive touch display.

 ## Hardware